TheXDS/MCART/src/Lib/MCART.Security/README.md

 - **Cross-Platform**: Fully compatible with Windows, macOS, and Linux.

 ## Getting Started
-Here’s a simple example demonstrating how to use MCART.Security to hash and verify a password:
+Here's a simple example demonstrating how to use MCART.Security to hash and verify a password:

 ```csharp